 - Range of Procedures - there are certain procedures either not performed in the UK or harder to access treatment.
 One of the most common is BBL (Brazilian Butt Lift).
 People travelling abroad for the procedure are not always fully informed of the significant potential for post-operative complications with BBL.

-- Avoid flying after having surgery (for at least 2 weeks) – both surgery and air travel can increase the risk of developing DVT or a pulmonary embolism, so flying after surgery can increase these risks even further.
+- Patients should avoid flying after having surgery (for at least 2 weeks) – both surgery and air travel can increase the risk of developing DVT or a pulmonary embolism, so flying after surgery can increase these risks even further.
 DVT (Deep vein thrombosis) occurs when a blood clot forms in the veins to either fully or partially block blood flow, causing pain and can lead to serious complications like a pulmonary embolism.
 A pulmonary embolism is a blocked blood vessel in your lungs and can be life-threatening if not treated quickly.
 MYA advise that you wait at least 4 weeks to fly short-haul and 6 weeks long-haul post-surgery to reduce risks like DVT and a pulmonary embolism.

 - Standards and guidelines are not as strict overseas – facilities and care in UK healthcare are highly regulated and inspected regularly.
 It is not a guarantee that other countries have high standards, so make sure you ask about the regulation of the clinic, inspection reports, infection rates and what processes are in place in case something were to go wrong on your operation day or during your stay.